corda/corda-training-solutions/README.md

 again leaving all options as they are.

 # Instructions
-Once you are all set up, you can start expanding on the class templates.
-This project follows a test-based development style - the unit tests for each class contain all the information you will need to complete this CorDapp.
+This project follows a test-based development style - the unit tests for each class contain all the information needed to complete this CorDapp.

-All the tests are commented out by default - to complete this training, you will uncomment them one at a time, building up the CorDapp until it passes everything.

-You will begin by opening `IOUState` and `IOUStateTests` in your language of choice and uncommenting the first test.
-Then, use the TODO and hints to modify `IOUState` to pass the test.

-In order to issue IOU's using Corda - You will first fix `IOUState`, then `IOUContract`, and lastly `IOUIssueFlow`.
-Then you can move on to more challenging exercises specified in Transfer and Settle testing files.
+These are the solutions for the training material.
+The tests are uncommented and ready to be run.
+If you have configured everything correctly, all tests should pass without having to change any of the solutions code.

 ### Running the tests
 * Kotlin: Select `Kotlin - Unit tests` from the dropdown run configuration menu, and click the green play button.